 - Raising the bridge of the nose for a smoother slope

 - Adjusting the size of the nostrils

-These improvements are attained by making a series of incisions within the nose to expose the underlying nasal anatomy.
-There are two categories of rhinoplasty techniques: open and closed.
+Improvements to the function and aesthetics of the nose are attained by making a series of incisions within the nose to expose the underlying nasal anatomy.
+There are two main categories of rhinoplasty techniques:

 The “closed” technique involves using intranasal incisions exclusively to expose the structures of the nose.
 The technique is useful in correcting more isolated and/or minor deformities of the nose, and in removing isolated septal deviations.
 While the technique involves fewer incisions and may have less postoperative swelling, it does not offer the same amount of direct exposure and precise control of nasal anatomy.

 In either techniques, functional and aesthetic refinements often require the use of cartilage grafts to improve the internal support of the nasal framework.
 Benefits of cartilage grafts include:

 - Support of the internal nasal airway, thereby improving airflow and relieving obstruction